 Moisturize the Carrots

 Many of us like carrots in our salad or soup but the dried-out look of old carrots is not tempting at all.
 To keep them fresh longer, you have to store them in a moisturized place because moisture keeps the carrots fresh.
-Chop off their leafy greens and put them in bubble wrap before storing in the fridge.
-You can also put them in a water-filled container and then store in the fridge after sealing with plastic wrap.
+Chop off their leafy greens and put them in bubble wrap before storing them in the fridge.
+You can also put them in a water-filled container and then store it in the fridge after sealing with plastic wrap.

 Keep Broccoli and Lettuce Unwashed